priyasingh1501/Lyfe/README.md

 ---

-**Lyfe** - Transform your lifestyle management with intelligent organization and tracking tools. 🚀
+**Untangle** - Transform your lifestyle management with intelligent organization and tracking tools. 🚀